Lunastryke/AdventOfCode2021/README.md

 - Day 9 : `Python` : DFS floodfill, to read up more about the use of Reduce
 - Day 10 : `Python` : Braces matching, dict to map open braces to closed braces and to score.
 Middle element of array is len(array)//2 not len(array)//2 + 1!!
 - Day 11 : `Python` : Similar to Day 9, DFS floodfill with different 'visited' condition
+- Day 12 : `Python` : DFS, interesting method to do DFS, currently stuck at Part 2 with the current implementation